microsoft/vscode-azurehealthcareapis-tools/FHIR-Converter/README.md

 ## Getting started

 After you have installed the extension, follow these steps to edit the templates:
-1. Login to you ACR if you need to pull templates from there.
+1. Login to your ACR if needed.
 2. Get starting templates and put those in a folder.
-See below for instructions to get the templates published by Microsoft.
+You can also use the templates published by Microsoft by following the instructions below.
 3. Get sample data for testing.
-You can also get Microsoft provided sample data by following the instructions below.
+You can use the sample data provided by Microsoft by following the instructions.
-4. Create a new converter workspace by pressing CTRL+W. Select the root template folder and the data folder during the process.
+4. Create a new converter workspace by pressing CTRL+W. You will select the root template folder and the data folder during the process.
 5. Select template file and test data file using the context menu.
 6. Convert data by pressing CTRL+R or by the command in the context menu.
 After converting, the extension should open a 3-pane view including data, template and converted FHIR bundle in the panes.
 7. Edit template and/or data files and save them.
 Press CTRL+R to refresh the output.
 The output pane should get refreshed and highlight the changes in the output.
 8. Save and push the changed templates to your Azure Container Registry in order to use it in $convert-data API in the FHIR Server.

 See relevant service documentation for using the templates in data conversion process:

+1. [$convert-data](https://docs.microsoft.com/en-us/azure/healthcare-apis/convert-data) operation in Azure API for FHIR.
+1. [$convert-data](https://github.com/microsoft/fhir-server/blob/master/docs/ConvertDataOperation.md) operation in FHIR Server for Azure.
 1. [FHIR Converter command line tool](https://github.com/microsoft/FHIR-Converter#command-line-tool) in FHIR Converter OSS project.
-2. [$convert-data](https://github.com/microsoft/fhir-server/blob/master/docs/ConvertDataOperation.md) operation in FHIR Server for Azure.

 ## How to guide

 ### 1. Login to ACR (Azure Container Registry)

-Before pulling and pushing templates using private ACR, you need to log in to your ACR.
+You need to login to your ACR if you want to push or pull templates from there.
+Otherwise, you can skip this step.
+You do not need to login to pull templates and sample data published by Microsoft.

 Use the command `FHIR Converter: Login to Azure Container Registry (Ctrl + I)`:
 - Type in the name of your ACR `<registry-name>.azurecr.io`, and press enter.
 It will open the terminal and run the oras tool.
 - Input the username and password interactively.
 Your username and password are not stored.

-If you have installed Azure CLI or Docker, you can refer to this [documentation](https://github.com/microsoft/FHIR-Converter/blob/main/docs/TemplateManagementCLI.md#authentication) to log in by its ways.
+Alternatively, you can use Docker login by following this [documentation](https://github.com/microsoft/FHIR-Converter/blob/main/docs/TemplateManagementCLI.md#authentication).

-After you are done editing and pushing templates, you can logout from the registry by running the command `FHIR Converter: Logout registry (Ctrl + O)`.
+You can logout from the ACR by running the command `FHIR Converter: Logout registry (Ctrl + O)` after you are done editing and pushing templates.
 You will need to enter the name of you registry.

 ![login-logout](assets/login-logout.gif)